Skip to Content

 Florida Black Bear

 The Florida Fish and Wildlife Conservation Commission has made “bear-proof” trashcans available.
 If you live in Florida or are visiting, do your part in protecting the local wildlife and use one of these bins.
-These reduce and prevent bear encounters brought about by the aroma of food.
+These reduce and prevent bear encounters brought about by the smell of food.

 If you want more details on black bears, I have written a complete guide here.